 Such hope is perhaps the best present the club could have had on its 142th birthday.

 Brighton fans also voiced their praise of the Villa team.
 Declaring them the best team to visit the Amex so far in the season.

-Certainly the team is playing better than their recent attempt at the mannequin challenge, which saw a few players unavailable to stay fully still in pulling off the stunt, which you can see below.
+Certainly the team is playing better than their recent attempt at the mannequin challenge, which saw a few players unavailable to stay fully still in pulling off the stunt.